Clean Cook Stove Travel Offset Project for 2018

 c) the project helps reduce respiratory illness and death; and

 How do the Offsets Work?
 Your donation helps make efficient, clean cook stoves accessible to families in Uganda.
 These stoves lower CO2 emissions by replacing unhealthy and heavily polluting cooking methods.
 This lowers dangerous greenhouse gas emissions and significantly improves the respiratory health of these families.
 Learn more about greenhouse gas offsets at the David Suzuki Foundation website.
 Learn about Cool Effect offsets.

-Contact: David Selden, chair of the Committee.
+Contact: Lewis Zimmerman, chair of the Committee.